-Analysts at BP report that non-hydroelectric renewable power consumption grew by a respectable 6.2% worldwide during 2013 (the latest year for which data is available).
+Analysts at BP report that non-hydroelectric renewable power consumption grew by a respectable 12.0% worldwide during 2014 (the latest year for which data is available).

-North American consumption increased by a substantial 15.0%.
+North American consumption increased by a substantial 10.0%.

-World hydroelectric consumption increased by 2.9% during 2013.
+World hydroelectric consumption increased by 2.0% during 2014.

-North American hydroelectric consumption increased by only 0.3%, after accounting for a 2.3% decline in the U.S. during a below-average year due to droughts.
+North American hydroelectric consumption decreased by 1.7%, after a 0.3% increase in the U.S. during a below-average year due to droughts.

 Steady growth does not mean that renewables account for a large amount of the world’s energy.